Centers for Disease Control and Prevention (CDC), Department of Health and Human Services (HHS).

 Public Comment: A public comment period, limited to three minutes per person, will follow the CPSTF's discussion of each systematic review.
 Individuals wishing to make public comments must indicate their desire to do so with their registration by providing their name, organizational affiliation, and the topic to be addressed (if known).
 Public comments will become part of the meeting summary.
 Public comment is not possible via Webcast.

 Background on the CPSTF: The CPSTF is an independent, nonfederal panel whose members are appointed by the CDC Director.
 CPSTF members represent a broad range of research, practice, and policy expertise in prevention, wellness, health promotion, and public health.
 The CPSTF was convened in 1996 by the Department of Health and Human Services (HHS) to identify community preventive programs, services, and policies that increase healthy longevity, save lives and dollars, and improve Americans' quality of life.
 CDC is mandated to provide ongoing administrative, research, and technical support for the operations of the CPSTF.
 During its meetings, the CPSTF considers the findings of systematic reviews on existing research and practice-based evidence and issues recommendations.
 CPSTF recommendations are not mandates for compliance or spending.
-Instead, they provide information about evidence-based options that decision makers and stakeholders can consider when they are determining what best meets the specific needs, preferences, available resources, and constraints of their jurisdictions and constituents.
-The CPSTF's recommendations, along with the systematic reviews of the evidence on which they are based, are compiled in the The Community Guide.
+Instead, they provide information about evidence-based options that decision makers and stakeholders can consider when they are determining what best meet the specific needs, preferences, available resources, and constraints of their jurisdictions and constituents.
+The CPSTF's recommendations, along with the systematic reviews of the evidence on which they are based, are compiled in the Guide to Community Preventive Services (The Community Guide).

 Roybal Campus Security Guidelines: The Edward R. Roybal Campus is the headquarters of the CDC and is located at 1600 Clifton Road NE, Atlanta, Georgia.
 The meeting is being held in a Federal government building; therefore, Federal security measures are applicable.

 All meeting attendees must register by the dates outlined under MEETING ACCESSABILITY.
 In planning your arrival time, please take into account the need to park and clear security.
 All visitors must enter the Edward R. Roybal Campus through the front entrance on Clifton Road.
 Vehicles may be searched, and the guard force will then direct visitors to the designated parking area.
 Upon arrival at the facility, visitors must present government-issued photo identification (e.g., a valid federal identification badge, state driver's license, state non-driver's identification card, or passport).
 Non-United States citizens must complete the required security paperwork prior to the meeting date and must present a valid passport, visa, Permanent Resident Card, or other type of work authorization document upon arrival at the facility.
-Instructions for completing the required security paperwork will be provided after registration.
 All persons entering the building must pass through a metal detector.
-CDC Security personnel will issue a visitor's ID badge at the entrance to Building 19.
+CDC Security Start Printed Page 682personnel will issue a visitor's ID badge at the entrance to Building 19.
 Visitors may receive an escort to the meeting room.
 All items brought to HHS/CDC are subject to inspection.

 End Supplemental Information